 Apply the hunter/hunted relationship to earth and characters can break free from studio sets to go on the run in any number of real, open spaces.
 Imagine a season of Star Trek: The Original Series staged entirely on The Enterprise and without California’s Vasquez Hills and THAT Universal Studios street stage.

 WHERE WE’RE GOING, WE DON’T NEED ROADS

-A fraction of the anti-Trump storyline remains as blue-faced Kree alien (for Orange would have been too obvious) son called Kassius – a cross between Eric Trump and Juaquim Pheonix’ Commodius – collects inhumans in the vain hope of impressing his as-yet-unseen, all-powerful, draconian father while his more successful brother (Donald Jr) and quasi-sister (Ivanka) wait in the wings.
-Truth be told, I was hoping the writers would stick it to Trump even more this series, but alas…
+A modicum of season four’s anti-Trump storyline remains.
+Kassius, a blue-faced Kree alien (for Orange would have been too obvious) son of a bitch – imagine a cross between Eric Trump and Joaquin Phoenix’ Commodus – collects inhumans aboard the floating space rock.

+He does this in the vain hope of impressing his as-yet-unseen, all-powerful, draconian father while his more successful brother (Donald Jr) and quasi-sister (Ivanka) wait in the wings.
+Truth be told, I was hoping the writers would stick it to Trump even more this series, but no…

 Worst of all, all this confusion and lack of cognitive storytelling translates directly to the actors.
-Ming-Na Wen especially, who looks like she’s sleepwalking through her lines, while the normally effervescent and highly watchable and likeable Fitz and Simmons are shadows of their former selves.
+Ming-Na Wen especially, who looks like she’s sleepwalking through her lines, while the normally effervescent and highly watchable Fitz and Simmons are shadows of their former selves.

 Let’s hope it’s the lack of air in space and that the writers can breathe fresh air into the scripts when the team arrive back on erf where there’s plenty of room for car chases, foot-chases and set pieces.
-If the fresh, California air doesn’t wake them up, perhaps guest star, Disney Club’s Dove Cameron can… whoever the fuck that is.
+If the fresh, California air doesn’t wake them up, perhaps guest star, Disney Club’s Dove Cameron can… whoever that is.